 9a.
 Desk Jockey

 Best for: Anyone who works at a computer, desk, or sitting down for long periods of time.
 (These routines can even be used for Netflix binges- we won’t tell anyone!)

-What it looks like: There are two types of desk work-type routines- the “Break Time” (similar to sport warm-up) and “Posture Improvement” (sport improvement routine).
+What it looks like: There are two types of Desk Jockey routines- the “Break Time” (similar to sport warm-up) and “Posture Improvement” (sport improvement routine).
 The Break Time routine focuses on doing the opposite motions from typical work actions, such as neck stretches and opening your hips.
-The Posture Improvement routine focuses on stretches that helps to strengthen your posture, preventing sitting-related injuries down the road.
+The Posture Improvement routine focuses on stretches that help to strengthen your posture, preventing sitting-related injuries down the road.

 9b.
 Manual Labour

 Best for: Anyone who moves their body for work.
 Whether it’s hauling wheelbarrows, painting houses, or squatting to inspect pipes, these routines will keep you feeling great throughout your workday.

 What it looks like: There are two options: “Quick Paced Warm Up” and the “Mobility and Joint Health.”
 The warmup offers a variety of one-time stretches to get your muscles activated and ready for work, while the Mobility and Joint Health focus on repeating each stretch five times to strengthen and maintain your physical health as you work.

 Each type of stretching has its own purpose.